mui/material-ui/docs/pages/blog/mui-x-end-v6-features.md

 We encourage you to upvote issues on GitHub to help us prioritize.
 Your input directly influences our development schedule, so don't hesitate to let us know what matters most to you!
-You can use the following list to quickly access each component's issues.
+Use the following list to quickly access each component's issues:

 - [Charts](https://github.com/mui/mui-x/issues?q=is%3Aissue+is%3Aopen+label%3A%22component%3A+charts%22+label%3A%22waiting+for+%F0%9F%91%8D%22)
 - [Tree View](https://github.com/mui/mui-x/issues?q=is%3Aissue+is%3Aopen+label%3A%22component%3A+treeview%22+label%3A%22waiting+for+%F0%9F%91%8D%22)